Geonkick-Synthesizer/geonkick/doc/Documentation.md

 When the user opens a new Geonkick instance it will just have single a default percussion in the kit UI list, and the key mapping for this percussion will be set to any key.
-The channel of the defalut percussion will be directed to 0 channel number.
+The channel of the default percussion will be directed to 0 channel number.

 #### Kit UI